Processes $\gamma \gamma \rightarrow \phi_i\phi_j$ in Inert Higgs Doublet Models and Two Higgs Doublet Models: Higgs Extensions of the Standard Model

 where the parameter $M^2$ is used as $M^{2}=m_{12}^{2}/ (s_{\beta}c_{\beta})$.
 The elements $M_{ij}$ for $i,j =1,2$ are given by

 Here, the shorten notation have used as $\lambda_{ij\cdots} = \lambda_{i} +\lambda_{j}+\cdots$.

-We show the couplings concerning in the amplitude computations for the processes $\gamma \gamma \rightarrow \phi_i\phi_j$ in Tables~\ref{THDM-coupling1},~\ref{THDM-coupling2} (for physical couplings) and in Table~\ref{THDM-coupling3} (for unphysical couplings).
-The couplings are derived in the appendix $B$.
+We present the relevant couplings involved in the amplitude computations for the processes $\gamma \gamma \rightarrow \phi_i\phi_j$ in Tables~\ref{THDM-coupling1},~\ref{THDM-coupling2} (for physical couplings) and in Table~\ref{THDM-coupling3} (for unphysical couplings).
+These couplings are derived in Appendix B.

 Finally, we pay attention to the Yukawa sector in the THDM.
 In order to avoid Tree-level Flavor-Changing Neutral Currents (FCNCs), the discrete $Z_2$-symmetry may be proposed in the THDM as in~\cite{Aoki:2009ha}.
 The $Z_2$-parity assignments for all fermions and the definition for four types of the THDM based on the couple of the scalar with fermions are shown in~\cite{Phan:2024zus}.
 The Yukawa Lagrangian is then written in the mass eigenstates as in~\cite{Branco:2011iw}